joannlap/js-bootcamp/Day 5: flow-control.md

 ## Callbacks

 Since Javascript is a synchronous programming model, it is possible to manipulate JS to behave in an asynchronous way, by using async callbacks.
-Callbacks are functions passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or function.
+Callbacks are functions passed into another function as parameters, which is then invoked inside the outer function to complete some kind of action or function.
 * Async code is used to write or complete actions which have different outcomes, where you dont know whether it will be succesful or not.
 It can simply turn into an error.
 You are also aware how long it takes when the action is completed.

 But then it struck to me that this definition ressembles a lot to higher order functions.
 So I looked into the difference between callbacks and higher order functions and this is what I concluded: